This appendix was last updated as of September 30, 2018.

 In 2016, upgrades to the sewer system servicing the Library and Crabtree included elimination of the stairs on the east side of Library Crabtree and improvements to sidewalks.

 Work at Alumni Field included the installation of wheelchair accessible bleachers.

 - Harper elevator upgrades included the installation of braille signage and voice annunciation.

-- In 2017 renovation and refurbishment of the Gairdner and Barclay Buildings started.
-This project includes a number of accessibility related components.
-In the Barclay Building washrooms are being converted to all gender and wheel chair accessible washrooms while work in the Gairdner Building includes an accessible entrance with a ramp, installation of an elevator and inclusion of all gender and accessible washrooms.
-Work adjacent to the building includes replacement of an exterior stairway leading to York Street with a ramp.
-The Barclay Building lab benches, which had a fixed height, are being replaced by adjustable benches.
+- In 2018, renovation and refurbishment of the Gairdner and Barclay Buildings was completed.
+This project included a number of accessibility related components.
+In the Barclay Building, two of the four washrooms were converted to all gender and wheel chair accessible washrooms, while work in the Gairdner Building included an accessible entrance with a ramp, installation of an elevator, and inclusion of all gender and accessible washrooms.
+Work adjacent to the building included replacement of an exterior stairway leading to York Street with a ramp.
+The Barclay Building lab benches, which had a fixed height, were replaced by adjustable benches.

 - Renovation work to Windsor Hall began in 2018 and this project will include a number of accessibility matters, including accessible all gender washrooms.
 Windsor Hall is scheduled to open September 1, 2019.